Community Speed Watch (CSW)

 The Community Speed Watch initiative as a whole is managed by the Police.
 Please do not confront any of our Speed Watch volunteers either directly or indirectly.
 We are simply concerned local residents who voluntarily donate a lot of time and effort to this initiative in a bid to reduce the problem of speeding motorists.

-Charts generated from SID data are shown below
+Reports generated from SID data are shown below in PDF format.

 Please download our latest Speedwatch 2018 newsletter.